Welcome to the non-Euclidean tessellations movie page.

 The term tessellate means 'fit together exactly a number of congruent tiles, leaving no spaces'.
 The term non-Euclidean refers to a kind of geometry that goes beyond what we were taught in high school math.
 This is a geometry where tiles have sides that are circular arcs, and they are congruent as long as their vertex angles correspond.

 There's a good online introduction to these concepts in this article.

-You can browse through a series of movies in the above widget (note that it has a full screen option in the lower right corner), or you can browse through an album.
+You can browse through a series of movies in the above widget, or you can browse through a Vimeo Album.

 Here's one of the movies broken down into a high resolution slide show.